 About

-Born in Buenos Aires and following in the footsteps of his grandfather, legendary tango singer Alberto Castillo, de Lucca immersed himself in tango performance from an early age.
-He has played, recorded, and toured with renowned musicians including Osvaldo Peredo, Chino Laborde, and Cucuza Castiello, and collaborated with touring dance companies and choreographers such as Leonardo Cuello's Milongas de Carnaval and Zotto's Te Siento Tango.
-As a founding member of El Muro Tango, he arranged and recorded their albums Nostálgico (Galileo Music) and Manifiesto (Sony Music Argentina).
+Born in Buenos Aires into a family steeped in tango (his grandfather is the legendary singer Alberto Castillo), de Lucca began his career as a pianist and arranger in the Buenos Aires tango scene, performing and recording with musicians including Osvaldo Peredo, Chino Laborde, and Cucuza Castiello, and touring with dance companies such as Leonardo Cuello's Milongas de Carnaval and Zotto's Te Siento Tango.
+As a founding member of El Muro Tango, he arranged and recorded the albums Nostálgico (Galileo Music) and Manifiesto (Sony Music Argentina).